Learn how to make homemade har gow with soft and slightly translucent skin from scratch with this easy method. All the

 Wrap and shape:

 - It's best to work with the dough when it's warm.
 Roll the dough into a long log and then divide it into 28 equal pieces.
 I get about 32 pieces with version 2.
-Roll into round balls and keep them covered tightly and work with one at a time
+Roll into round balls and keep them covered tightly as they dry out easily.
+Work with one at a time

 - Flatten the dough with your palm and use a rolling pin to roll the dough out into about 4-inch circle, with the edge thinner than the center.
 The center will help to support the weight of the filling so it won't tear when you steam.
 Place the filling in the center and then fold as if you are holding a taco and then start pleating on one side, about 7-9 pleats if possible.
 Then pinch to seal with the other side.
 Use kitchen shears to trim off the excess wrapper on top to make it neat and then pinch again to make sure the top is sealed.
 Repeat with the rest

 - Place them on a greased plate, about 1/2 inch apart and steam over high heat for 5 minutes.
 Serve warm